LBY89/fullstack-hy2020.github.io/src/content/7/en/part7d.md

 If you eject an application created with create-react-app, there is no return and all of the configuration will have to be maintained manually.
 The default configuration is not trivial, and instead of ejecting from a create-react-app application, a better alternative may be to write your own webpack configuration from the get-go.

-Going through and reading the configuration files of an ejected application is still recommended and extremely educational.
+Going through and reading the configuration files of an ejected application is still recommended and extremely educational(maybe give an example project for ejected application, so students can play with).

 </div>